-In addition to normal maintenance capital expenditures, the Company is in the process of investing in specialized aluminum repair equipment.
+In addition to normal maintenance capital expenditures, the Company has invested in specialized aluminum repair equipment.
 This equipment will allow the Company to support an anticipated market need as more vehicle components are produced using aluminum.
-The Company believes that expenditures in this area over the next six months may require \$2.5 to \$3.0 million of investment in excess of historical levels, the majority of which will be financed through finance leases.
-Additional investments in the future will likely be required as the prevalence of aluminum components in the North American fleet increases.
+To date the Company has invested, through finance leases, \$3.0 million for equipment required to repair vehicles with aluminum components.
+Additional investments in the future may also be required as the prevalence of aluminum and other specialty materials in the North American fleet increases.